elliotperviz/cmms/md/C01_02/README.md

 run		50000
 ########################
 ```
-We specify two different integrations in the same input file:
+We specify two different integrations in the same input file:<br>
-a) First, we integrate for 50,000 steps in the NVE ensemble while applying a Berendsen thermostat.
+a) First, we integrate for 50,000 steps in the NVE ensemble while applying a Berendsen thermostat.<br>
-b) Then, we remove the Berendsen thermostat and perform a **pure NVE** run for another 50,000 steps
+b) Then, we remove the Berendsen thermostat and perform a **pure NVE** run for another 50,000 steps.<br>

-First, we integrate for 50,000 steps in the NVE ensemble with a Berendsen thermostat.
-Then, we remove the Berendesen thermostat and perform a pure NVE run for another 50,000 steps.

 Why?
 <details>